 - Your Google My Business listing is paramount.
 As voice activated searches take more prominence, so take time to regularly update information, publish regular posts, and encourage customers to leave reviews.
 Similarly, your social media profile, reviews and content will work in conjunction with your web copy to affect your search engine rankings.

-Voice searches are in their infant stages – but the ‘artificial intelligence’ behind it is an area that’s growing exponentially and, as such, voice search will be an important area for any business to keep an eye on.
+Voice searches are increasing and the ‘artificial intelligence’ behind it is an area that’s growing exponentially and, as such, voice search is an important area for any business to be actively involved with.

-And, as the technology improves, Google’s automated assistant may well be the one interacting with your website to book appointments, or making a phone call to your premises on behalf of a user.
+And, as the technology continues to improve, Google’s automated assistant may well be the one interacting with your website to book appointments, or making a phone call to your premises on behalf of a user.
 Therefore, your staff’s ability to understand the growing functionality of this technology and how to interact with it, will also be crucial to making sales.

 Businesses should really make sure that their websites are adaptable and successful for voice searching.
 If you’d like to know more, contact us.